 8.8.4.1 Group I and Group II Steels

-The recommendations in API 2A-WSD should be followed for these steels.
+The recommendations in API RP 2A-WSD should be followed for these steels.

 8.8.4.2 Group III and Group IV Steels

 The operator should select materials and fabrication processes that lead to adequate levels of toughness and fatigue properties under service conditions.
 Fatigue properties of tendon materials should be defined with appropriate mean tensile stress.